What I Believe

 (3 minute read)

-A better transportation system,
+A better infrastructure system

-More support to local businesses,
+More support to local businesses

 How do we get there?

-Support for Locally Owned Convenience Stores in Greeley:
+Support for Locally Owned Stores in Greeley:

 Let's get started and build a brighter future—step by step!